Speak with an admissions advisor. 562-475-4604

 Speak with an admissions advisor.
 562-580-0525

-If a student completes the Pre-Genetic Counseling certificate program and meets the admissions standards for the MSGC program, the applicant will be guaranteed an interview with the MSGC program admissions team.
-Applicants will still be required to participate in the National Match Service for Genetic Counseling (NMS).
+Students who have completed SCU’s Pre-Genetic Counseling certificate program (and who meet the admissions standards for the MSGC program) will be guaranteed an interview with MSGC program admissions team.

 The Master of Science in Genetic Counseling program is a 5 term, 60-credit professional graduate program that is aligned with the mission of SCU which is to educate genetic counseling students to be competent, caring, and successful integrative health practitioners and professionals.
 Students will receive robust, interactive online instruction, coupled with unique fieldwork practicum placements, which will prepare graduates to become leaders among healthcare professionals by serving the needs of all patients.